vuw-scps/python-physics/docs/phys221/Multiplots.md

 # Molecular Speeds lab Python data analysis - multiple gas dataset processing

-This Python workshop was originally developed by VUW students William Holmes-Hewett and Campbell Matthews.
-Thanks to both of them for their energy and enthusiams in making this resource.
+This Python workshop was originally developed by VUW Physics students William Holmes-Hewett and Campbell Matthews.
+Thanks to both of them for their energy and enthusiam in making this resource.

-Take a look at the example code you have been given - or start to workthrough from here.
+Start a new code file in the folder that you have saved all of the .csv files.
+You can take a look at the example code you have been given or just start from scratch and workthrough from here.

 ## Importing modules